exasol/transformers-extension/doc/user_guide/user_guide.md

   * `text_data`: The text to analyze.
   * `aggregation_strategy`: The strategy about whether to fuse tokens based on the model prediction. `NULL` means "simple" strategy, see [huggingface.co](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TokenClassificationPipeline.aggregation_strategy) for more information.

-The inference results are presented by combining with the inputs used when calling this UDF with:
+The output presents the input columns passed to the UDF plus additional columns containing the inference results, i.e.
 * _START_POS_ indicating the index of the starting character of the token,
 * _END_POS_ indicating the index of the ending character of the token,
 * _WORD_ indicating the token,
+* predicted _ENTITY_,
-* predicted _ENTITY_, and confidence _SCORE_ columns.
+* and confidence _SCORE_.

 In case the model returns an empty result for an input row, the row is dropped entirely and not part of the result set.